amytangcodes/amytangcodes/README.md

 ### Hi there, I'm Amy 👋

-- 🌱 I’m currently focused on building things with Ruby on Rails, React, and Gatsby.
+- 🌱 I’m currently focused on building things with Ruby on Rails
-- 👻 Brainstorming ideas on a haunted places site with a Creative Designer friend.
-- 👯 I’m looking to collaborate with designers and developers.
 - 📧 How to reach me: hello@amytangcodes.com

 <br>